-- Children need to follow the Covid 19 guidelines from ADEK when in school. - At the end of the day classes should leave their classroom and walk to their designated collection spot.
-At all times, the children must remain in the line. - Children should only use the toilets and stairs labelled for their 'macro bubble'
+- Children should walk at all times when moving around school and should only run on designated play areas at play times and during PE lessons. - At the end of the day classes should leave their classroom and walk to their designated collection spot.
+At all times, the children must remain in the line.